pivotal-cf/identity-sample-apps/client-credentials/README.md

     cf create-service p-identity <plan-name> p-identity-instance

-### Step 2: Update client-credentials manifest.yml with the location of the sample resource server
+### Step 2: Update `client-credentials/manifest.yml` with the location of the sample resource server

 The [`manifest.yml`](./manifest.yml) includes [a configuration block](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#env-block)
 called `env`.
 This section is used to list environment variables that will be available to the deployed application.